Design & Tech

 Key stage 5

-KS5 students will study OCR Product Design over the course of two years.
+KS5 students will study AQA Product Design over the course of two years.

 A Level in Design and Technology; Product Design offers connecting knowledge, understanding and skills that students will develop to relevant 21st century creative, engineering and manufacturing industries.
 With a focus on iterative design to equip them with valuable critical thinking skills needed for higher education and industry.